lclaytont/hwp/portfolio_site/README.md

 Take note of the herokuapp.com URL.
 This will be the Heroku URL you will use to visit your site.

 Now deploy your code: `$ git push heroku master`.

-You will likely get the following error: `error: failed to push some refs to 'https://git.heroku.com/salty-castle-49500.git'`.
+You may get the following error: `error: failed to push some refs to 'https://git.heroku.com/salty-castle-49500.git'`.
 Upon further inspection, you will notice an error: `Gemfile.lock required.
 Please check it in.` We can verify that `Gemfile.lock` has not been added to git by `$ git status`.

 Let's fix this by adding the Gemlock.file:
 ```